jblotus/explosivewebsprogramming/source/_posts/2012-03-22-enforcing-contracts-in-your-php-functions-and-methods.md

 <p>
-  PHP&#8217;s <a title="php.net assert()" href="http://php.net/manual/en/function.assert.php">assert()</a> is a native PHP function for asserting conditions, but it is probably much unsuitable for production due to the overhead involved.
+  PHP's <a title="php.net assert()" href="http://php.net/manual/en/function.assert.php">assert()</a> is a native PHP function for asserting conditions, but it is probably much unsuitable for production due to the overhead involved.
 It also seems fairly cryptic and complicated to me, without adding much value or clarity.
-To be fair I really don&#8217;t know much about assert() so I might be misinformed.
+To be fair I really don't know much about assert() so I might be misinformed.
 </p>